 There Can Be Multiple Termite Colonies on Your Property

 Termites are not territorial, so they don’t have a problem infesting the same structure as another termite colony.
-In fact, if you have one termite colony on your property, it increases the likelihood that another colony will infest your home!
-Once a colony on your property reaches maturity, it will produce winged reproductives (often called “swarmers”) which are sent out to find places to start new colonies.
-These new colonies are usually established close to the original colony.
-This means you could have 3 or more termite colonies infesting the same structure.
+If you have one termite colony on your property, it increases the likelihood that another colony will infest your home!
+Here’s how homeowners often end up with multiple termite colonies in their homes:

 Homeowners Insurance Does Not Cover Termite Damage